 Letters of Reference

 External and internal referees provide substantial weight in favour of a candidate’s promotion.
 Hospital promotion administrators will request names from candidates, DDDs and PICs.
 A minimum of six names of potential referees for each category (external and internal) who meet all below criteria will be submitted to the University of Toronto (U of T) Department of Medicine (DoM) administrator to be solicited on a candidate’s behalf, using the following forms.
 If more than six names are submitted, referees will be solicited in the order they are listed.
-Please submit a minimum of eight names of potential student referees.
+Please submit a minimum of eight and maximum of twelve names of potential student referees.

 Important note: As the Department of Medicine administrator will solicit all referees, under no circumstances should candidates contact any of their potential referees at any time during the promotions process regarding using them as a referee.
 You do not need to ask them for their permission to use them, nor should you notify them you have put them on your list.
 Doing so will automatically void them from your list of referees.